Burn-Up Scramble: Characters

-Rio is the volatile leader of the Warriors, blond and large breasted.
+Rio is the volatile leader of the Warriors, blond and large-breasted.
 Rio is just as good at physical combat as her previous incarnation and is now able to dodge bullets.
 She is the character that most resembles her counterpart from W and Excess.
-She bears very similar character designs and personality traits, however now she is more driven to seek a happy love life than her previous obsessions with fashion and spending in the earlier series.
+She bears very similar character designs and personality traits, now she is more driven to seek a happy love life than her previous obsessions with fashion and spending in the earlier series.